Woodcrest State College

-Woodcrest State College is a coeducational public Prep–Year 12 school located in the City of Ipswich suburb of Springfield in Queensland, Australia.
-The school has a total enrolment of more than 1600 students each year, with an official count of 1745 students in 2021.
+Woodcrest State College is a co-educational public Prep to Year 12 school located in the City of Brisbane suburb of Springfield in Queensland, Australia.
+The school has a total enrolment of 1,719 students in 2022.

-Between 1998 to 2022, Pat Murphy was the Executive Principal of Woodcrest State College.
-Since 2022, Woodcrest State College's role of Executive Principal has been held by Jeff Jones.
-The school also consists of two Heads of School, one Business Services Manager, two Guidance Officers and 91 teaching staff.
+Between 1998 and 2022, Pat Murphy was the Executive Principal of Woodcrest State College.
+In 2022, Jeff Jones was the Executive Principal of the school.
+Since 2023, Woodcrest State College's role of Executive Principal has been held by Deborah Hansen.
+The school also consists of a Dean of the College, a Business Manager, 2 Deputy Primary Principals and 3 Deputy Secondary Principals.

 Sporting houses

 Woodcrest State College includes the following four sporting houses with their respective colours:

 Facilities

 Facilities at Woodcrest State College include: